peteroupc/html3dutil/doc/H3DU.Math.md

 #### Parameters

 * `matrix` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix.
-This will usually be a projection-view matrix (projection matrix multiplied by view matrix).
+This will usually be a projection-view matrix (projection matrix multiplied by view matrix, in that order).

 #### Return Value